Research proposal writing, business, social sciences, humanities

 The workshops and online resources linked from this page are designed for Commencing PhD, Masters and professional doctorate by research students writing research proposals in disciplines within the social sciences, humanities and business.
 Each workshop and online topic takes up some aspect of research proposal writing and research communication.
-Workshops will be facilitated by Dr Wendy Bastalich.
+Workshops are facilitated by Dr Wendy Bastalich.
 Information about the workshops and a link to the registration site can be found below.
 Please read through the workshop information before registering for workshops.

 In addition to accessing the online resources, external students can receive individual assistance on drafts of writing over email or telephone with referral from a supervisor.
 External students wishing to access individual assistance should forward a draft of writing to Wendy Bastalich.